GeoVectorMatrix/PointCloudInversion/README.md

 # PointCloudInversion

-C++ codes for "**S.Xia, D. Chen, J. Peethambaran, P. Wang and S. Xu, Point Cloud Inversion: A Novel Approach for the Localization of Trees in Forests from TLS Data, Remote Sensing.**" Please cite this work if this idea helps in your research.
+C++ codes for "**S.Xia, D. Chen, J. Peethambaran, P. Wang and S. Xu, Point Cloud Inversion: A Novel Approach for the Localization of Trees in Forests from TLS Data, Remote Sensing.**" Please cite this work if the proposed idea helps in your research.

 This paper proposes a fast and easy-to-use method (Point Cloud Inversion, PCI) for localizing trees in TLS point clouds.
 The input for PCI is the raw point clouds and no other pre-processing steps (e.g., ground filtering, PCA-based features, noise-removal) are needed.
 This main contribution of PCI is visually enhancing the pole-like objects in point clouds, and also making the top-based object localization method available for TLS data.